Please scroll down to view this site

 The future you're about to see may only be moments away.

-He has vowed to invoke the broad powers of the Insurrection Act, sending in troops to suppress protest, override local authority, and enforce deportations.
+The president has vowed to invoke the broad powers of the Insurrection Act, sending in troops to suppress protest, assert authority, and enforce deportations.

-By the next evening, the President declared San Francisco ‘ungovernable’ and ordered federal troops to ‘reclaim the city.’
-“The people there,” he predicted, “will be so grateful, so grateful.”
+By the next evening, the President declares San Francisco “ungovernable” and orders troops to “reclaim the city.”

 Point of no return

-The largest protest in San Francisco since the Vietnam War erupted yesterday as 150,000 marched against President Trump’s federal deportation campaign.
-Troops deployed under the Insurrection Act opened fire to disperse the crowd; at least 11 were killed, 237 injured, and thousands arrested.
-A citywide curfew signals the start of an entrenched military presence, as commanders prepare to outline their plans tomorrow.
+The largest protest in San Francisco since the Vietnam War erupted yesterday as an estimated 150,000 marched against President Trump’s invocation of the Insurrection Act targeting the city.
+They were met by hundreds of troops, many arriving only hours earlier, who used tear gas and rubber bullets to disperse the crowd, injuring at least 241 people.
+A new citywide curfew appears to mark the beginning of an military presence.

 Mission objectives

-“I couldn’t help but wonder if this is how it starts—symbols swapped overnight, a military commander at the mayor’s podium, flanked by soldiers instead of local leaders.
-His words were all about cooperation, but I kept thinking—if this is cooperation, what does control look like?”
+“I couldn’t help but wonder if this is how it starts—symbols swapped overnight, a general standing where the mayor should be.
+His words were all about cooperation, but I kept thinking, ‘If this is cooperation, then what the hell will control feel like?’ ”

 Occupation inbound